pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_create_branch.md

+---
+# metadata #
-## pachctl create branch
+title:  pachctl create branch

-Create a new branch, or update an existing branch, on a repo.
+description: "Create a new branch, or update an existing branch, on a repo, starting a commit on the branch will also create it, so there's often no need to call this."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis